tonyx/Sharpino/README.md

     <GenerateProgramFile>false</GenerateProgramFile>
     ```
 ## News:
+- Version 1.4.7: contains sample app that builds state of contexts by using Kafka subscriber (receives and processes events to build locally the state of those contexts, despite can still access the "souce of truth", which is the db/event store, when something goes wrong in processing its state, i.e. out of sync evnets).
 - Version 1.4.6: fix bug in Postgres AddEvents
 - Version 1.4.5: Upgrade to net8.0
 - Info: in adding new features I may risk break backward compatibility.
 At the moment I am handling in this simple way: if I change the signature of a function I add a new function with the new signature and I deprecate the old one.
 I will keep the old one for a while.
 I will remove it only if I am sure that nobody is using it.